fleschutz/PowerShell/Docs/sync-repo.md

-## sync-repo.ps1 - Synchronizes a Git repository by push & pull (including submodules)
+## sync-repo.ps1 - Synchronizes a Git repository

-This script synchronizes a Git repository by push & pull (including submodules).
+This PowerShell script synchronizes a Git repository by push & pull (including submodules).

 ## Parameters
 ```powershell